Updated: May 21

 Combined with the on-the-field inability / unwillingness to adjust on both defense (most egregiously) and on offense throughout all but two games, there's been an off-field incapability to account for what's transpired.

-When asked "why Derek Stingley Jr wasn't covering DeVonta Smith from the beginning", Coach O's response sounded like the cracked voice of an exhausted, beaten down man who's watched his world rapidly fall in on itself...and I felt sick and numb for a true personal hero who thought he'd finally defeated his doubters once and for all, only to face the toughest test of his career in the encore of his G.O.A.T squad:
+When asked "why Derek Stingley Jr wasn't covering DeVonta Smith from the beginning", Coach O's response sounded like the cracked voice of an exhausted, beaten down man who's watched his world rapidly fall in on itself...and I felt sick and numb for a true personal hero who must've thought he'd finally defeated his doubters once and for all after 2019, only to face the toughest test of his career in the encore of his G.O.A.T squad:

 I have made every excuse for this coaching staff....because I believe in them so implicitly after 2018-2019, those years showing extreme growth on both sides of the football, especially on offense...I have given them every mulligan that can be had....but this cannot be excused.